 I did a little research online and in the design world and talked to some design professionals and I have an answer to start the discussion.

 What you liked when you were wearing scrunchies in 1995 might not be the same thing you like when you re-wear that scrunchie in 2023.

 Farmhouse style is evolving and changing and in its current state, it’s a little less shiplap and a little more cozy.

-I think the new term for farmhouse that everyone is using is Country Chic.
+I think the new term for farmhouse that everyone is using is Rustic Decor.

-What are the design elements of Country Chic?
+What are the design elements of Rustic Style?

-If you want to start dropping the term Country Chic in conversation, here are a few design elements that you can incorporate into farmhouse to help it transition:
+If you want to start dropping the term Rustic Style in conversation, here are a few design elements that you can incorporate into any farmhouse decor to help it transition:

 - textured baskets